Differentiated customer experience is key to success in marketing: Kiran Veigas, Happiest Minds Technologies

 Will GST have an impact on the marketing sector in particular?

 GST will definitely improve the tax system and structure in our country.
 The marketing sector will have a positive impact post GST implementation.
 Some of the advantages include the ease of start-up, simple taxation rules, reduction in logistics costs and higher exemptions for new businesses.
-For more updates, be socially connected with us on

 WhatsApp, Instagram, LinkedIn, Twitter, Facebook & Youtube